 13. Japan Guidebook and Maps

 A Japan guidebook is very handy to both plan your trip and to decide what to do each day of your trip.
-Click on this link to check out the latest Japan guide books – you can purchase either a hardcopy or an ebook, whichever suits you best.
+Check out my article on the Best Japan Travel Guide Books for a great range of the latest and greatest guide book options.

 14. Money for Tokyo and Japan